bernd-clemenz/pmon/README.md

 With the parameter --responder=True a ver simple 0MQ listener of type REQ is launched.
 It receives messages and can perform some action according to the messages.
 The simplest one is forwarding the content to a 'incoming Slack-Webhook'.
-I found this particular useful for a simple lightwight and asynchronous notification system.
+I found this particular useful for a simple lightweight and asynchronous notification system.
 The responder goes beyond the idea of a simple monitoring system it allows actions some, getting more like Salt, but with a limited scope.
 However, it requires an active sender, something like